 Based on unique regional conditions and stakeholder engagement, the Northeast, Southeast, and West identify, individually, the following concepts as cross-cutting, in that they affect all three of the national goals.
-The following actions are quoted from each of the regional assessments.

 Although not stated as cross-cutting actions, per se, these three items are included in the Executive Summary of the Northeast Regional Assessment as "three main recommendations that emerged from a collaborative effort to identify, define, and address wildland fire management problems and opportunities in the Northeast Region of the United States."